-Local valid regulations in the field of noise protection have been harmonized with the relevant EU directives and will be compared to WHO guidelines which will be used as stricter.
+Local valid regulations in the field of noise protection have been harmonized with the relevant EU directives and will be used for analysis of noise impact on environment.

 As acoustic zoning does not exist for the subject area, therefore selection of the permissible noise levels was made in accordance with the Regulation on noise indicators, limit values, assessment methods for indicators of noise, disturbance, and harmful effects of noise in the environment (Official Gazette of RS, No. 75/2010).